AidenBow/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach overwrites the current array, map creates a new array

 2. What is the difference between a function and a method?

+a method is a function inside of an object, functions are normally standalone

 3. What is closure?

+closure is when functions can only access variables inside or nested in themselves

 4. Describe the four rules of the 'this' keyword.

+  1. 'this' is the window when in global scope
+  2. when a method is called, 'this' is whatever is left of the dot
+  3. the 'new' keyword will make 'this' refer to the newly created object
+  4. 'this' is explicitly defined when .call or .apply is used

 5. Why do we need super() in an extended class?

+super() passes the parameters to the parent class

 ## Project Set up